Python function for querying BI data

 Created: 02.05.2025

-Updated: 02.05.2025 | Python function from Vertec 6.8
+Updated: 19.05.2025 | Python function introduced with Vertec 6.8.

-For this there is the Python feature:
+For this, there is a new Python function:

-vtcapp.bigetdata(source, dimensions, measures, from, till, currency=None)
+vtcapp.bigetdata(source, dimensions, measures, from, to, currency=None)

 source